l-zhuang/3375FinalReport/README.md

 ﻿# ECE 3375B Microprocessors and Microcomputers
 PROJECT Code

-Design of an Embedded System
+Project Design of an Embedded System
-for Stratospheric Balloons that Connect the World Together
+Problem Definition: Stratospheric Balloons that Connect the World Together

 # Main Functionality of the Software
 The software should read the data from the pressure and wind speed sensor and use this data